cezgru/M5-Forecasting-Accuracy/README.md

 Alternatively run it as a standalone program, though for what reason I do not know.

 The function returns an array of item sale predictions.
 Probably should change this to a proper submission format in the future.

+### Current status
+Mostly still abandoned, but will be revisting EDA to try different time series breakdowns.